-Customer experience is one of the hottest topics in marketing today.
-For all companies, getting their arms around what makes a good customer experience is an imperative.
-But designing and shaping a model that works, and finding a lever to get traction at a strategic level provides both challenge and opportunity for marketing leaders to tackle.
+Designing a customer experience model that works, and finding a lever to get traction at a strategic level provides both challenge and opportunity for marketing leaders.

+In a recent interviews conducted by Farland Group with leading Chief Marketing Officers (CMOs) and Chief Information Officers (CIOs), we found that more than 85 percent of their companies struggle to bring their engagement strategies to life.
 We have found with B2B companies one of the most effective tools to push the envelope on your customer experience model and specifically to create a deliberate customer listening strategy is the Customer Advisory Board.
-Here’s a few reasons why:

-- Leadership – they start at the top.
-Customer Advisory Boards (CAB) are by design led from the top and require executive commitment and involvement to make them successful.
+Customer Advisory Boards, by design are led from the top and require executive commitment and involvement to make them successful.
 This has several implications.
-Most importantly it signals to your strategic customers just how important it is to your company to get your arms around their needs, their ideas and their success.
-It also lets the company know that focus on the customer experience is serious business, worthy of executive attention and resources.
-This filters across other customer efforts and becomes imbedded in the culture over time.
+Most importantly, it signals the importance of your strategic customers to your company.
+And signals to the company that customer experience is worthy of executive attention and resources.
+This filters across other customer efforts and becomes embedded in the culture over time.

-- A roadmap – they provide a path for what’s most important to the customers who matter most.
 Customers who engage with you over time through a CAB will give you all of the insight you need to understand not only what is important to them now, but how to shape your company and your strategic direction to enhance and enrich their experience going forward.
-And those clients who are part of your CAB are by design your most important – what better way to refine and deepen your customer experience program than a focus on your top relationships?

-- A foundation – a basis to build and enhance your program elements.
 The principles behind a successful CAB – including co-creation, active listening and taking action on advice – provide a blueprint for how to enhance and strengthen your other customer experience activities.
-Inventory your programs and activities with your clients and see how consistent they are with these principles.
-As you start to get results from your strategic advisors through the CAB, you will have fuel to drive change with others using the same principles.
+As you start to get results from your strategic advisors, you will have fuel to drive change with others using the same principles.